docker-archive/docker-ce/components/cli/docs/deprecated.md

 If the registry you are using still supports v2 schema 1, urge their administrators to move to v2 schema 2.

+### `docker engine` subcommands

+**Deprecated in Release: v19.03.0**

+**Target For Removal In Release: v20.03.0**

+The `docker engine activate`, `docker engine check`, and `docker engine update` provided an alternative installation method to upgrade Docker Community engines to Docker Enterprise, using an image-based distribution of the Docker Engine.

+This feature was only available on Linux, and only when executed on a local node.
+Given the limitations of this feature, and the feature not getting widely adopted, the `docker engine` subcommands will be removed, in favor of installation through standard package  managers.

 ### Top-level `docker deploy` subcommand (experimental)

 **Deprecated in Release: v19.03.0**